Pope warns Catholic clergy to be humble, not hypocrites

 KKOTTONGNAE South Korea Pope Francis on Saturday issued a clear warning to Roman Catholic clergy, saying those who profess poverty while living rich material lives were hypocrites who hurt the image and mission of the Church.

-Later, he flew by helicopter to a hilltop center for the sick, disabled and homeless run by the Church in the town of Kkottongnae, southeast of Seoul.
+Later, he flew by helicopter to a hilltop centre for the sick, disabled and homeless run by the Church in the town of Kkottongnae, southeast of Seoul.

 Later, in another section of the institute, Francis praised clergy who dedicate their lives to the needy and urged them to stay on the right path.